 is now more evident that pre-humans were doing what?

 A: Scavenging off other predators' carcasses rather than killing their own food.

-Mesopotamians have been credited with the invention of
+Mesopotamians have been credited with the

 A: The wheel.

 The wheel and axle mechanism first appeared with the